 - 1. The best advice we’ve heard from successful farmers is to start small, plan thoroughly, and grow as you experience success.
-Work your way through the tutorials here at the New Farmer Hub.
+Work your way through the tutorials here at Plan Your Farm.
 While there is no one-size-fits-all process for starting a farm, the questions and resources listed here will give you the basic foundation of information and connections you’ll need.

 - 2. Get connected with other farmers, and with the support network for new farmers.
 Workshops, conferences, and farm events are one of the best ways to get ideas and learn from inspiring successful farmers.
 Find out about field days, pasture walks, workshops and conferences by joining the mailing list for your local Cooperative Extension and regional and statewide farm organizations – check out our Events Calendar and search our Who Can Help page to find organizations in your region that host farm events.

 - 3. Get informed.
 Read everything you can find about whatever type of farming you’re considering.
 The Publications section of this website is a start.
 Watch videos by and about farmers who are doing what you want to do.
 Start getting your ideas in writing – one way is to use the online worksheets for a Farm Start-up Plan on this site.